PanagiotisIatrou/chess-auto-bot/README.md

 # chess-auto-bot
-A bot for chess.com that automatically plays chess for you
+A bot for chess.com and lichess.org that automatically plays chess for you
 ![](match.gif)
 Note that the mouse is being moved by python